- Terms and conditions for visiting our websites;

 - Operation of 3-D Secure web transactions.

-- Checking to verify that a card is eligible for Mobile Payment;
+- Checking to verify that a payment card is eligible for mobile payment;

 - Profiling the data enables Viseca to offer surprize rewards to Users who may be interested in them.
-Information about such products and services is transmitted to participants in the surprize rewards programme via individual communications channels (e.g. post, email, SMS) or one Digital Service.
+Information about such products and services is transmitted to participants in the surprize rewards programme via individual communications channels (for example post, email, SMS) or „one“ Digital Service;

 - Users may object to processing for marketing purposes in relation to surprize rewards in connection with the surprize rewards programme at any time by notifying Viseca.

-- To connect the one data with data already available at Viseca (including data from third-party sources); to create individual customer, consumption and preference profiles that enable products and services (including those of third parties) to be developed and offered to Users;
+- To create individual customer, consumption and preference profiles that enable products and services (including those of third parties) to be developed and offered to Users;

 - Users may withdraw their consent to the processing of data for marketing purposes at any time by notifying Viseca.

-- Viseca uses the personal and device data of Users when registering the card for the Click to Pay Service in order to register or de-register for this solution and to allow Users to utilise it.
+- Viseca uses the personal and device data of Users when registering the payment card for Click to Pay in order to register or de-register for this solution and to allow Users to utilise it;

 - Viseca analyses which services are used by which user groups and how in order to identify indications of market acceptance of existing products and services and the market potential of new products and services.